scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * PKI: it handles cryptographic material and provides a unique trust model.

 Each SCION AS deploys all of the three components above.
 Implementations of all of the above components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
-There are commercial implementations (including a high performance data plane).
+There are commercial implementations (including a high-performance data plane).

 When a packet is sent through a SCION network, it is forwarded between ASes by SCION data plane.
 It authenticates packets at each hop.
 The control plane is responsible for discovering and disseminating routing information.
 Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.